-Brown Bags/Coffee Connections are casual meetings organized for each grade level and held over lunch or in the morning.
+Parenting Together (formerly known as Brown Bag/Coffee Connection) are casual meetings organized for each grade level and held over lunch or in the morning.
 They feature guest speakers who discuss age-appropriate topics and allow parents the opportunity to meet and talk with other parents from their child’s grade.

 Book Club provides informal discussions led by parents, teachers and staff on a variety of books including parenting issues, diversity, values, and works of literature.
 Family Network also offers a collection of books, tapes, and videos on a wide range of parenting topics.
 These are available in the Family Network section of the school library.